qserena/02-linkedin-cover-image/README.md

 # LinkedIn Cover Image

 ## Description
-This is a project which fetched a random image (based on theme word) and diplays an image which could be set as the header image of your LinkedIn profile.
+This is a project which fetches a random image (based on theme word) and diplays an image which could be set as the header of your LinkedIn profile.

 <br/>
 <img src="cover-image.png" alt="Screenshot." width="800px"/>